Last car driven by Elvis Presley on display in North Carolina

-WINSTON-SALEM, North Carolina Elvis Presley, who in his lifetime owned more than 200 automobiles and crooned the tune "No Room to Rhumba in a Sports Car," took the wheel of one of his favourite cars in 1977 for what was to be his final drive.
+WINSTON-SALEM, N.C., April 5 Elvis Presley, who in his lifetime owned more than 200 automobiles and crooned the tune "No Room to Rhumba in a Sports Car," took the wheel of one of his favorite cars in 1977 for what was to be his final drive.

 After Presley drove his black 1973 Stutz Blackhawk III home, just hours before his death, the 230-horsepower V-8 vehicle with soft red leather interior and 18-karat gold trim sat nearly idle for decades at Graceland, the entertainer's Tennessee estate.